 The laws of the States of Delaware and Maryland require that any person who knows of or reasonably suspects child abuse or child neglect shall report the same promptly to the appropriate civil authority.
 As persons who are in contact with children within Catholic schools, through church programs, religious education classes, and youth ministry activities, employees have a particularly serious responsibility to be aware of the law and to be alert to real or potential problems.
 In Delaware, the report is to be filed with the Division of Family Services; in Maryland, the appropriate county office or law enforcement agency.
-The initial report may be made by telephone or in person.
+The initial report may be made by telephone, online (Delaware only), or in person.
+If the report is made online, the reporter may still be prompted to call.
 The law further provides that persons making such reports in good faith shall be immune from any liability, civil or criminal, which might otherwise be incurred or imposed with respect to making such a report.

-Delaware: Report to Division of Family Services Hotline # 1-800-292-9582
+Delaware: Report to Division of Family Services

+Hotline # 1-800-292-9582